arangodb/release-test-automation/README.md

  - Linux (ubuntu|debian) `python3 ./release_tester/upgrade.py --old-version 3.5.4 --new-version 3.6.2 --enterprise --package-dir /home/willi/Downloads`
  - Linux (centos|fedora|sles) `python3 ./release_tester/upgrade.py --old-version 3.5.4 --new-version 3.6.2 --enterprise --package-dir /home/willi/Downloads`

+# Using `run_test_suites.py` to run test suites

+This entrypoint file is used to run tests that are organized in test suites.
+Supported Parameters:
+ - `--new-version` which Arangodb Version you want to run the test on
+ - `--old-version` old version of ArangoDB to be used in tests where an older version is required.
+ - `--zip` switches from system packages to the tar.gz/zip package for the respective platform.
+ - `--package-dir` The directory where you downloaded the nsis .exe / deb / rpm [/ dmg WIP]
+ - `--[no-]interactive` (false if not invoked through a tty) whether at some point the execution should be paused for the user to execute manual tests with provided the SUT
+ - `--verbose` if specified more logging is done
+ - `--alluredir` - directory to save test results in allure format (default = allure-results)
+ - `--clean-alluredir/--do-not-clean-alluredir` - clean allure directory before running tests (default = True)

+Example usage:
+ - Linux: `python3 ./release_tester/run_test_suites.py --new-version 3.10.0-nightly --old-version 3.9.1-nightly --verbose --no-enterprise --zip --package-dir /packages --include-test-suite EnterprisePackageInstallationTestSuite`

 # Using `conflict_checking.py` for testing of package installation process

 To run the tests you need to download older version packages in addition to the version you intend to test.